This is a repost. This article was first published on Aug 17, 2016

 Palme was more than a typical social democrat of his times, more a “revolutionary reformist”, as he was often called.
 He was a stronger critic of US and Israel imperialism than any other Western government leader.
 His denunciation of US’s war against Vietnam-Cambodia-Laos—especially its bombings of Hanoi, which he compared with Franco’s bombing of Guernica—led the US to deny him entry and it froze relations between the two governments.
 Sweden’s parliament was not cowed: 216 of the 350-member body voted to support South Vietnam’s provisional government’s 7-point peace plan.
 This plan, including the removal of all foreign military personnel and war equipment, became reality upon victory, May 1, 1975.

 In 1969, Palme and the government adopted a neutral stance in the Israel-Palestinian conflict, but when Israel invaded Lebanon, July 1982, Palme compared Israel’s treatment of Palestinian children to that of Nazi Germany treatment of Jewish children in concentration camps and in ghettos.

-Nevertheless, during Palme’s governments (before and after) the military and secret service co-operate with the Pentagon and the CIA.
+Nevertheless, during Palme’s governments (before and after) the military and secret service co-operated with the Pentagon and the CIA.
 Sweden is also a major weapons industry.
-In 2013, it ranked number 12 in weapons sales ($1.8 billion), and the third largest exporter in per capita figures.
+In 2013, it ranked number 12 in weapons sales ($1.8 billion), and the third-largest exporter in per capita figures.
 It sells to 55 countries, including to human rights violator Saudi Arabia.

 Palme enthusiastically accepted my invitation to be on call as a moral supporter for our solidarity and peace march in Central America.
 We had use of his support during our march in El Salvador.
 It grieved me to hear of his assassination on February 28, 1986.